 Command that need to be present if the wavetype equals 2 in the main command.
-This command is used when water kinematics needs to be calculated based on a measured elevation time series.
+This command is used when water kinematics needs to be calculated based on a predetermined surface elevation time series.
+In the calculation of the waterkinematics, the datapoints in the input file must be equidistant in time, i.e. with a constant time-step.

 Obl.
 Command name Explanation file 1.
 File name for measured wave elevation. nsamples 1.
 Number of lines present in wave elevation file nskip 1.
 Number of lines to skip before reading of wave elevation file columns 1.
 Column number for time sensor in file.
 2. Column number for wave elevation in file. stretching 1.
 Wheeler stretching of waves.
 (0=off, 1=on (default)) cutoff_frac 1.
 Fraction of total energy which is discarded in the low and high frequency ranges.
 Default 1E-5 pregen Pre-generation of a wave field (default is on).
 Using this option the irregular wave field is calculated during initialization phase and only table look-up is done during the time simulation phase.
 Very fast and still accurate.
 1. Pregen option.
 (0=traditional approach (slow), 1=pregenerated wave field used (default)) x_range 1. extra simulated wave train in meters before and after requested time interval.
 Default is 100 m. wave_filename 1.
-File name for writing (file not existed) or reading (file existed) pregenerated wave field.
+File name for writing (if file does not exist) or reading (if file exists) the pregenerated wave field.